The Zonta Club of Santa Clarita Valley

 Back Issues of the SCVZonta Club Newsletter

-Women in Service Nominations are due in January
+January 15, 2017: Women in Service Nominations are due

 Each year, Zonta invites other community service organizations to nominate one of their own members who has contributed to the improvement of the status of women through volunteer service to their organization.
-Each nominee is recognized at our annual "Women in Service" (formerly "Status of Women") Celebration in early Spring.
+Each nominee is recognized at our annual "Women in Service" celebration in early spring.
 Our committee selects one of the nominees to receive the coveted "Carmen Sarro Award" for outstanding community service.

 Local Zontian, Sharon Langenbeck, Ph.
 D., newly elected Vice President of Zonta International (ZI) 2016-2018, will represent the ideals of Zonta to empower women worldwide in 67 countries and Mongolia.
 Sharon was a recipient of ZI’s Amelia Earhart (AE) Fellowship in 1977 and 1978 while pursuing her doctorate degree in Mechanical and Aerospace Engineering from the University of Missouri - Columbia.
 The AE Fellowship is awarded to women pursuing a Ph.D./doctoral degree, who demonstrate a superior academic record in the field of aerospace-related sciences or aerospace-related engineering.